mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- **Transcription initiation complex** involved both transcription factors and RNA polymerase II
 		- The DNA is unwound at the front of RNA polymerase II to expose the template strand
 		- The enzyme then begins RNA synthesis at the transcription start point and moves along the DNA of the gene.
 (Transcription factors are then released)
 		- RNA nucleotides are base-paried sequentially with the DNA template strand.
-RNA synthesis takes place in the 5' -> 3' direction, making the 5'
+RNA synthesis takes place in the 5' -> 3' direction, making the 5' end of the mRNA the first part of the molecule to be synthesized
+	- **ELONGATION**
+		-